slavabdev/MS2-coffeeshop-website/README.md

 - **Website summary**
   - Website consist of 3 pages: [Home](https://slavabdev.github.io/MS2-coffeeshop-website/index.html), [Locations](https://slavabdev.github.io/MS2-coffeeshop-website/locations.html) and [Subscribe](https://slavabdev.github.io/MS2-coffeeshop-website/subscribe.html).
   - For user’s comfortable navigation, every section inside the pages has a large and perceptible heading and pleasant picture.
   - During the scrolling a website page for blocks of content slide-in effect applied.
-This feature applied in all the pages of the website.
+This feature applied to all the pages of the website.

 - **HOME PAGE**
 - Besides navigation bar and footer **Home page** consists of **5 sections**: